Ways to Increase Your Visibility When Riding Your Bicycle

 Some cyclists also use gloves made with reflective fabric.
 Such gloves would enable other vehicle drivers to see a cyclist’s hand signals even from a farther distance compared to just using the regular rear-end reflectors.

 There are also cyclists who use small Xenon strobe lights that are pinned on marine life jackets.
 These lights can be turned on whenever there is heavy fog or any kind of visibility hazard such as snow.
 However, make sure to turn them off in clear conditions because they might distract other vehicle drivers.

 To make sure that your bicycle is equipped with the right visibility devices, you can conduct a test of your bike’s visibility.
 Look for a quiet area where you can put your bike next to the parked cars.
 Then drive past your bike using your headlights.
 Ask yourself whether you would be able to see yourself in dense traffic when your bike is surrounded by other vehicles.

-A bicycle lawyer would agree that in many cases, the liability of the cyclist will mainly depend on the measures he has taken to increase his bike’s visibility.
+A Denver bicycle accident lawyer would agree that in many cases, the liability of the cyclist will mainly depend on the measures he has taken to increase his bike’s visibility.
 Statistics show that there are a lot more people in Denver who use bikes to drive around town.
 The downside is that many bicycle accidents also happen in the Denver area.
 In case someone gets injured due to an accident, a Denver bicycle accident lawyer should be consulted so the injured could make the most of his claim.